DeDeDeK/KARchipelago/worlds/kirby_air_ride/docs/en_Kirby Air Ride.md

       - [Multiplayer](#multiplayer)

-## What is this?
+## Where is the options page?

-This is an APWorld for the Archipelago multi-world, multi-game randomizer: archipelago.gg
+The [player options page for this game](../player-options) contains all the options you need to configure and export a config yaml file.

 ## What does randomization do to this game?